 The Bureau of Industry and Security (BI) has issued Regulation No. 14/24/PBI/2012, which addresses the Single Presence Policy (SPP).
 This rule increases the competitiveness of the Indonesian banking industry by improving supervisory standards and streamlining bank ownership.

-Indonesian banks are supervised by the Bank of Indonesia (BI) and are required to disclose international loans and foreign currency influxes to the BI.
-Aside from the BI and the OJK, there are a number of other authorities in Indonesia that are responsible for bank regulation, which are:
+Moreover, Indonesian banks are under the supervision of the Bank of Indonesia (BI) and are necessary to disclose international loans and foreign currency influxes to the BI.
+Aside from the BI and the OJK, several other authorities in Indonesia are responsible for bank regulation, which are:

-Indonesia’s government has enacted a number of new banking-related regulations and has also begun to prosecute persons who break the new legislation.
+Indonesia’s government has enacted several new banking-related regulations and has also begun to prosecute persons who break the new legislation.

 1. Exporters who do not keep foreign exchange gains from natural resources in Indonesian banks